YasminAMassoud/CodeEvaluationDocs/CodeEvaluationInstructions/README.md

 <!---In each row of each ‘train_filenames_labels_patient[patient_index]_segment_length_ [segment_length_minutes].csv’ file the first column called ‘image’ will contain the segment filename:--->

-In each row of each ‘train_filenames_labels_patient[patient_index].csv’ file the first column called ‘image’ will contain the segment filename:
+In each row of each ‘train_filenames_labels_patient[patient_index]_segment_length_10.csv’ file the first column called ‘image’ will contain the segment filename:

 ‘[PATH]/UTC_AB_CD_EF.mat’ (as you can find here examples of .mat files for testing your code !["here"](CSVfiles/matfiles) which have been used in CSVfiles)